geodynamics/aspect/cookbooks/van-keken-vof/doc/van-keken-vof.md

 see the division between the fluids reconstructed by the VOF algorithm in each cell.
 This is accomplished by plotting the zero contour of a field
-$\tilde\psi$ that is generated to be $0$ on the reconstructed interface, positive in the region with fluid&nbsp;1, and negative in the region with fluid&nbsp;2.
+$\tilde\psi$ that is generated to be $0$ on the reconstructed interface, positive in the region with fluid 1, and negative in the region with fluid 2.
 However $\tilde{\psi}$ does not satisfy the requirement that the magnitude is equal to the distance to the interface as would be required for the signed distance function $\phi$.
 The modifications to the parameter file that are necessary in order to draw the reconstructed boundary as a contour